-- 11.PA.1 Demonstrate appropriate critical thinking, planning, and decision-making skills in the development and implementation of a personal physical activity plan that is safe and ethical and contributes to health-related fitness goals. - 11.PA.2 Demonstrate an understanding of the risk-management process and responsibilities related to physical activity participation. - 11.PA.3 Demonstrate the ability to access and use information for making informed decisions about safety and risk management related to physical activity participation.
+- 12.PA.1 Demonstrate appropriate critical thinking, planning, and decision-making skills in the development and implementation of a personal physical activity plan that is safe and ethical and contributes to personal health and fitness goals. - Demonstrate understanding of the risk-management process and 12.PA.2 responsibilities related to physical activity participation. - 12.PA.3 Demonstrate the ability to access and use information for making informed decisions about safety and risk management related to physical activity participation.